 I outlined some of this process in our What’s it Like to Work with Declare blog post, but the purpose of this page is to go into more detail in regards to what we’re looking at behind the scenes.

-Google Ads (and Bing Ads) account audit
+Google Ads (and Microsoft Ads) account audit

 We take note of your existing build and ask ourselves: